Jenni-6446/solum-coding-interview/section_c/README.md

 Date-related fields were parsed and reviewed during data preparation, but they do not support a reliable month-level mortality trend for this specific file.
 To avoid presenting a misleading chart, the dashboard does not include a monthly mortality trend analysis

-## Goal

-The main goal of this section is to provide a simple and clear dashboard with correct filtering and aggregation logic.